Welcome!

 Kenji Sakaie - Sakaie.org

 I am currently studying mechanical engineering at Olin College but I still feel that Cleveland is the center of civilization.
-I follow curiosity and a belief in an inspired and glorious future.
+I follow curiousity and a belief in an inspired and glorious future.
 Ultimately, I hope to work on aerospace, prefabricated construction, and advanced manufacturing technologies, because they are key to creating that future.
-I seek to understand the philosophy of why and what to build, the foundation of physics and materials science on which these rest, the process of craftsmanship necessary to create them, and the relentless work and practicality necessary to make them work.
+I seek to understand the philosphoy of why and what to build, the foundation of physics and materials science on which these rest, the process of craftsmanship necessary to create them, and the relentless work and practicality necessary to make them work.

 This I believe:

-The promised future is here
+The promsied future is here

 Listen to the cranky people who have actually done something